Satan-Claws/Satan-Claws.github.io/index.md

 I am a Final Year Computer Science Master's Student at Chennai Mathematical Institute.
 I am being advised by Prof M.K.
 Srivas.

-My research interests lie broadly in Stastics, Formal Methods, Machine Learning, and the intersections between them.
+My research interests lie broadly in Statistics, Formal Methods, Machine Learning, and the intersections between them.

 Currently, I am working as a Quantitative Research Intern at True Beacon, an Asset Management Firm based in Bengaluru.
 Here, I am working on Factor Model Research in the Indian Markets.